Recommendations for Questionnaire Creation

 1. Creating your own questions gives you more freedom, in terms of phrasing and design.
 However, this approach raises the issues of objectivity, reliability (the reproducibility of values of a variable when you measure the same subjects several times) and validity (are we even measuring what we intended to measure).
-In order to improve these three components, different measurement scales and questionnaires have been designed.
-Thus it is advisable that you check for questions that measure the information that you are after (e.g. in the library).
+To improve these three components, different measurement scales and questionnaires have been designed.
+Thus you should check for questions that measure the information that you are after (e.g. in the library).

 2. Do not force the respondents to answer questions (e.g. mandatory questions), but primarily check whether the respondents gave the information that you were looking for.
-For example, if you want to know their year of birth, restrict the answer field to only four digit numbers.
-You can warn the respondents that the information is incorrect and ask for a correction, but you should not restrict the respondents from continuing the survey, since this might lead the respondents giving false information or exiting the survey.
+For example, if you want to know their year of birth, restrict the answer field to only four-digit numbers.
+You can warn the respondents that the information is incorrect and ask for a correction, but you should not restrict the respondents from continuing the survey, since this might lead the respondents to give false information or exit the survey.

 4. The order of the questions is very important:

-5. First question should be suitable for anyone (unless the first question is designed to determine "suitability" of the respondent):
+5. The first question should be suitable for anyone (unless the first question is designed to determine the "suitability" of the respondent):

 6. Measurement scales should be consistent throughout the survey.
 If you use a scale from 1 to 5, this should apply throughout the survey, and the highest and lowest values should be consistent (e.g. 1 for the lowest and 5 for the highest).